MattHatwey/Manemo/chapter4.md

 "WHAT?" said everyone.

 "You." said Legendaria.

-"You are the god of soul."
+c"You are the god of life."
+Snow

 "You are the god of birds."
+Aves

 "You are the god of spirit."
+Obsidian

-"You are the god of illusion."
+"You are the god of loneliness."
+Esper

 "You are the god of wilderness."
+Meru

 "You are the godess of lies."
+Kacchan/Pink

 "You are the godess of war."
+Calipi

 "You are the godess of love."
+Mist

 "You are the godess of gemstones."
+Crystal

-"You are the godess of sealife."
+"You are the godess of myths."
+Sirius

 "You are the godess of sea."
+Bubble

 "You are the godess of charms."
+Heles

-"You are the godess of reversal."
+"You are the godess of time."
+Reverse

 "You are the godess of flowers."
+Haru

 "You are the godess of fruit."
+Kiwi

 "You are the godess of heaven."
+Flame

 "You are the god of winter."
+Matt

 "You are the godess of peace."
+Sansei

 "You are the godess of plants and animals, or the godess of life."
+Rainflower

 "You are the godess of fire."
+Hatwey

 "You are the god of magic."
+Honest

 ...Please check Characters for the rest of the gods and godesses.